Ayman-Barghout/laravel-todos-app/readme.md

 A dummy App created with PHP using the Laravel Framework as a learning experience.

+You can view it hosted @ [heroku](http://ayman-dev-larados.heroku.com "Title")

+## Description

+A full CRUD application for creating, checking, updating and deleting to-dos.

+### Technologies used

+* Laravel Framework (PHP, HTML, CSS, JS)
+* Bootstrap 4
+* VSCode
+* Git and Git Bash
+* Heroku for depolyment

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.